repology/py-libversion/README.rst

 | 1.0.2a < 1.0.2g         | ok         | fail          | fail          | ok            | incorrect (>) | ok            |
 +-------------------------+------------+---------------+---------------+---------------+---------------+---------------+

+Note 1: ``fail`` means that attempt to compare versions has thrown an exception, usually bacause a library cannot parse specific version string.

-Note: ``version`` module was not able to complete any tests as it's a strict semantic version implementation which require 3 version components.
+Note 2: ``version`` module was not able to complete any tests as it's a strict semantic version implementation which require 3 version components.
 Also, it does not support Python 3 without modification.